 There are very few other professions where the shelf life is just a few years, and then you are used up and expected to find something else to do.

 At least in a POW camp or war zone, you can certainly look forward to everything ending and getting better.
-You cannot look forward to this in a law firm.
+You cannot look forward to this in a firm.

-No One is Your Friend
+2) No One Is Your Friend

 If you are a litigator, for example, you face a whole host of enemies:

-- They have all sorts of demands and are constantly evaluating you and watching over you very closely.
+- The Partners You Are Working For: They have all sorts of demands and are constantly evaluating you and watching over you very closely.
 They too are looking for you to screw up, for something to happen.
-Many of these partners may never appreciate anything you do or thank you for it at all. -
+Many of these partners may never appreciate anything you do or thank you for it at all.

 The cast of characters out to get the average attorney is nothing short of astonishing.
 Literally, no one is on the attorney's side.
 Threats are everywhere.